MoonlightCapital/MoonlightBot-docs/utilities-commands/snowflake.md

 # snowflake

-The `snowflake` command displays information about a [snowflake](https://discord.com/developers/docs/reference#snowflakes), a Discord-generated ID.
+This command displays information about a [snowflake](https://discord.com/developers/docs/reference#snowflakes), a Discord-generated ID.
 It is useful to know when a certain entity such as a message, channel or role was created to millisecond precision.

 ## Required permissions